-Dollywood’s Harvest Festival and LumiNights celebration is one of Pigeon Forge’s most popular fall and Halloween-themed events.
+Dollywood’s fall festival celebration is one of Pigeon Forge’s most popular seasonal events.

-But if you really want to enjoy the Dollywood Harvest Festival like a pro, there are a few things you should know to avoid while planning your trip.
+But if you really want to enjoy the Dollywood Harvest Festival like a pro, there are a few things you should know to avoid while planning your trip to the theme park.

 The Harvest Festival is one of the park’s busiest seasonal events.